vanhoefm/fragattacks/research/README.md

 The last two tests are used to simulate our A-MSDU injection attack:

 - `amsdu-inject`: This test simulates the A-MSDU injection attack described in Section 3.2 of the paper.
-In particular, it sends an A-MSDU frame whose starts is also a valid LLC/SNAP header (since this is also what happens in our reference attack).
+In particular, it sends an A-MSDU frame whose start is also a valid LLC/SNAP header (since this is also what happens in our reference attack).

 - `amsdu-inject-bad`: Some devices incorrectly parse A-MSDU frames that start with a valid LLC/SNAP header causing the